dandichen/dandichen.github.io/_pages/about.md

 As described in the Discussion section above, only observed variables were considered when conducting IPW and AIPW, i.e., no unmeasured confounding variables were assumed.

-Therefore, three alternative strategies were performed to take care of the unmeasured confounding: controlling for the number of follow-up visits after the initial visit, Manski bounds and calculating the E-value.
+Therefore, three alternative strategies were performed to take care of the unmeasured confounding: controlling for an additional variable (number of follow-up visits after the initial visit), Manski bounds and the E-value.

 - **Control for an additional variable**

-The number of follow-up visits after the first visit varies from patient to patient, ranging from 0 to 75 visits, as shown in the histogram below.
+The number of follow-up visits after the initial visit (first visit after April 1st, 2020) varies from patient to patient, ranging from 0 to 75 visits, as shown in the histogram below.
 ![test image](images/follow_up_visit_cnt.png)
 Therefore, I would like to treat this additional variable as a proxy variable for patients' unmeasured health status.